Research funders' policies

 UKRI (formerly Research Councils UK)

 A new UKRI Open Access policy has been announced, UKRI’s updated policy requires immediate open access for peer-reviewed research articles submitted for publication from 1 April 2022.
 It also includes a new requirement for monographs, book chapters and edited collections published from 1 January 2024 to be made open access within 12 months of publication.
-More information on the new policy can be found here.
+More information on the new policy can be found in the policy document below:

 The RCUK Policy on Open Access for articles submitted prior to April 2022, applies to peer-reviewed research papers, which acknowledge Research Council funding.
 To comply you must: